Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Concepts and Discussions

-We show in Fig.~\ref{fig:dga} correlation between DG and ASDF on each configuration for overall region and near origin.
-These figures indicate that the contribution from DG to CN clearly exhibit strong correlation to ASDF, which is naturally accpeted since the DG in definition explicitly depends on ASDF, i.e., it reflects local NL information around the given configuration.
-Meanwhile, the correlation exhibit clear dependence on the set of SDFs, which appears to be well characterized by the set of coordination number.
-The correlation near origin (i.e., disordered state) can also be well characterized by coordination number, whilst its dependence is opposite to the overall one.
-To further address how the different correlations between DKL(dG) and ASDF are dominated, we here provide simple model where canonical distribution for pracitcal and linear systems are both approximated by normal distributions, and their variance is simply proportional to the corresponding CDOS.
+We show in Fig.~\ref{fig:dga} correlation between $D_{\textrm{KL}}^{\textrm{dG}}$ and ASDF on each configuration for overall region (left) and near origin (right) of configuration space.
+These figures indicate that the contribution of $D_{\textrm{KL}}^{\textrm{dG}}$ clearly exhibits positive correlation to ASDF, which is again naturally accpeted since the $D_{\textrm{KL}}^{\textrm{dG}}$ includes straightforwardly extended information about ASDF, i.e., it mainly reflects local CN information around the given configuration similar to the ASDF.
+Meanwhile, the correlation exhibit clear dependence on the set of pairs, which appears to well correlate to the set of coordination number: The gradient of the correlation in descending order is 3-5NN, 1-3NN, 1-4NN, 1-2NN and 2-8NN, and their corresponding coordination numbers for 1, 2, 3, 4, 5 and 8-NN are 12, 6, 24, 12, 24 and 6, respectively.

+The correlation between $D_{\textrm{KL}}^{\textrm{dG}}$ and ASDF near origin also appears well correlates to the coordination number, whilst its magnitude is opposite to the overall one.

+To further address how the different correlations between $D_{\textrm{KL}}^{\textrm{dG}}$ and ASDF are dominated, we here assume simple model where canonical distribution for pracitcal and linear systems are both given by normal distributions, and their variance is simply proportional to the corresponding CDOS.
 Since we measure the divergence on $e$-flat manifold, their canonical distributions are also separable.
-Therefore, we can straightforwardly rewrite DKL(dG) as \begin{widetext}
+Therefore, we can straightforwardly rewrite $D_{\textrm{KL}}^{\textrm{dG}}$ as \begin{widetext}

 \end{widetext} where $A_{x}$ and $A_{y}$ denotes element of ASDF for individual SDF of $X$ and $Y$, $\sigma_{X}$ and $\sigma_{Y}$, denotes standard deviation (SD) for canonical distribution of practical system, and $\sigma_{LX}$ and $\sigma_{LY}$ that of linear system.